rkemery-msft/langchain-azure-apim-faiss-embeddings-troubleshooting/README.md

 APIM tracing shows you exactly what's being sent to the backend.

+> **Note:** Tracing must be enabled for the subscription.
+If you see `Ocp-Apim-Trace-AuthorizationExpired`, enable tracing in the Azure Portal under API Management → Subscriptions → [Your Subscription] → Enable tracing (checkbox).

 #### Test with Tracing Enabled
 ```bash
 curl -v -X POST "https://your-apim-gateway.azure-api.net/openai/deployments/text-embedding-3-large/embeddings?api-version=2024-12-01-preview" \